Phoenix STS Logo

 Request a Healthcare Safety Statement

-Our qualified consultants deliver bespoke, Section 20 compliant safety statements tailored to nursing homes, hospitals, and designated centres across Ireland.
+Our qualified consultants prepare bespoke safety statements for nursing homes, hospitals and designated centres across Ireland.
+Every statement meets Section 20.

 Real photograph of people signing policy documents for healthcare safety statement implementation - Phoenix STS Ireland